sdss/valis/README.md

 This will start a local web server at `http://localhost:8000/valis/`.
 The API documentation will be located at `http://localhost:8000/valis/docs`.
 Or to see the alternate documentation, go to `http://localhost:8000/valis/redoc/`

 ## Deployment

+Note: this is middle of refactoring and revision.

 ### Running manually via gunicorn + nginx
  - Setup a local nginx server with a /valis location
  - export VALIS_SOCKET_DIR=/tmp/valis